 Josh’s expertise in the highly complex transit industry is unparalleled.
 He has unique experience and expertise representing clients involved in subway, light rail, high-speed rail, freight rail, and commuter rail construction projects, including the complex train, signaling, and other critical hardware and software systems and their integration.
 His particular expertise in this field has led to him being retained by clients to act as co-counsel on transit projects outside of Canada and North America.

-Prior to co-founding Margie Strub Construction Law, Josh managed the nation-wide legal affairs for Canada’s largest full-service track and signal construction and maintenance provider.
-There he focused on the pursuit, execution, and claim phases of some of Canada’s highest-profile transit infrastructure projects.
-Josh also gained an acute understanding of the structure, principles, value, and potential pitfalls of collaborative contracting gained from his involvement in Canada’s first alliance contract.
+Prior to co-founding Margie Strub Construction Law, Josh managed the nationwide legal affairs for Canada’s largest full-service track and signal construction and maintenance provider.
+In this role, he focused on the pursuit, contract negotiation, project execution, and claim phases of some of Canada’s highest-profile transit infrastructure projects.
+Before that, he began his legal career at a mid-sized construction law firm in Toronto, representing clients across Canada in complex infrastructure disputes.

 In addition to transit, Josh maintains a robust practice in a wide range of industries, including energy and battery projects, high-rise residential, transportation, mining, commercial, and manufacturing, and healthcare.
 Although his practice is primarily focused in Ontario, it extends beyond the borders of both Ontario and Canada.